Yogupadhyaya/Tic-Tac-Toe-/README.md

 # Tic-Tac-Toe-
 This is the simple Tic Tac Toe Game.
-I have made this using HTML, CSS and JS while learing JavaScipt
+I have made this using HTML, CSS and JS while learing JavaScipt.
+I have learned the practical use of JS with this project